 - The recognition rate increases with the number of sample images, but increasing the computational cost. - Beris outperforms Bai for lower values of Alpha.
-The explanation of this behavior stands in the fact that there is a huge rotational variation in the image samples, and the normalization procedure of our graph computation procedure does not include orientation normalization.
-Therefore, rotated shapes correspond to different shapes for our algorithm.
-Consequently, in this case only the DT value is stable along the database.
+The explanation of this behavior may lye in the fact that there are a lot of rotational variations in the image samples, and the normalization procedure of our graph computation procedure does not include orientation normalization.
+Therefore, rotated shapes are treated as different shapes by our recognition algorithm.
+Consequently, in this case the DT value is more discriminant because it is more robust against rotations in the shape.
+That is, in this database shapes are better identified by their distribution of DT values than by the position of the skeleton singular points (endpoints and joint points).